aahill/quickstart-templates/template-quickstart-go.md

 ### Code examples

-These code samples show you how to complete basic tasks using the [product name] client library for Go:
+These code samples show you how to complete basic tasks using the [Product Name] client library for Go:

 * [Authenticate the client](#)
 * [Example task 1 (anchor link)](#)